Lawouach/reliably-actions/scan/README.md

 # Reliably GitHub Action

 Reliably integrates with GitHub as a [GitHub Action][gh-action] that you can add to your own GitHub CI/CD workflows.
-Our Action is available on GitHub's [Marketplace][view-on-marketplace].

 [gh-action]: https://github.com/features/actions
 [view-on-marketplace]: https://github.com/marketplace/actions/reliably-github-action